 Aside from his work and passions, Alex is known to be a bit of a ladies' man thanks to his charisma.
 During his time as a student at the University of Latvia, he'd often been seen in the company of two girlfriends at once.
 He'd go on to have many more affairs during and after WWII, constantly seeking more thrills for his easily bored mind.
 One of them was none other than Lisette, whom he met when she first entered the MK-Ultra program.

 Yet unlike his brother, Alexander found himself settling down—much to his surprise—with a wife and two kids.
-He is happily married to Irene von Brandt, or so he says...in reality, he cheats on his wife with several women, while still pining for the one that got away: Lisette Célestin.
+He is happily married to Irene von Brandt, or so he says...some days, he still pines for the one that got away: Lisette Célestin.